A world-class institute of changemakers in the deaf and signing community.

-Andrew Foster, '54 the Visionary Leader being honored for the month of May, was the first African American to earn a Bachelor of Arts degree from Gallaudet.
-Many regard Foster as the "Thomas Hopkins Gallaudet" of Africa because he went on to establish 32 schools for the deaf in 13 African nations.
+Andrew Foster, '54, the Visionary Leader being honored for the month of May, was the first African American to earn a Bachelor of Arts degree from Gallaudet.
+Many regard Foster as the "father of deaf education in Africa" because he went on to establish 32 schools for the deaf in 13 African nations.

 Foster was born on June 27, 1925, in Ensley, Ala.
 At the age of 11, both he and his brother contracted spinal meningitis and became deaf.
 During Foster's time as a child, education for African Americans was limited only up to the sixth grade.
 Foster attended the Alabama School for the Colored Deaf in Talladega, as racial segregation was still in effect.
 In order to continue with his education, he moved in with his aunt in Flint, Mich., at the age of 17 and went as far as the eighth grade at the Michigan School for the Deaf.
 Foster then took night classes and correspondence courses while working in auto factories and restaurants in Chicago and Detroit.
 At last, in 1950, he received a diploma in accountancy and business administration from the Detroit Institute of Commerce, and then his high school diploma through a correspondence course in 1951 at the age of 26.